1.1 The Dental Implant Registry

 records relating to Dentists and other individuals who provide dental services (their name and contact details, and the treatment or services provided); and

-records relating to Patients who have undertaken a dental implant procedure, which will generally include the Patient’s name, address and/or email address (or a unique system generated user name, in lieu of an email address) and date of birth (for the purpose of verifying the Patient’s identity when they access the Dental Implant Register), and the details of the dental implant administered to the Patient.
+records relating to Patients who have undertaken a dental implant procedure, which will generally include the following; title, Patient’s name, address and/or email address (or a unique system generated user name, in lieu of an email address), date of birth (for the purpose of verifying the Patient’s identity when they access the Dental Implant Register), gender, medicare number (for Australian patients) or the National Health Index number (for New Zealand patients), country of birth and the details of the dental implant administered to the Patient.

 2.3 Sensitive Information